johnnyreilly/throttle-requests-react-hook/README.md

 # Throttling data requests with React Hooks

-Typically when loading data in application relatively few HTTP requests will be made.
+When an application loads data, typically relatively few HTTP requests will be made.
 For example, if we imagine we're making a student administration application, then an "view" screen might make a single HTTP request to load that student's data before displaying it.

-Whilst it's not the typical use case, occasionally there's a need for an application to make a large number of HTTP requests.
-Imagine perhaps a reporting application which loads data and then aggregates it for presentation purposes.
+Occasionally there's a need for an application to make a large number of HTTP requests.
+Consider a reporting application which loads data and then aggregates it for presentation purposes.

 This need presents two interesting problems to solve:

-1. how do we queue requests?
+1. how do we load data gradually?
 2. how do we present loading progress to users?

 This post will talk about how we can tackle these and demonstrate using a custom React Hook.